ImmyLikeYou/StockBarcode/README.md

 ## Project Structure

-Here is a simplified overview of the key files in the project.

 ```
 /
 ├── frontend/
 │   ├── scripts/
 │   │   ├── _api.js           # (Controller) Smartly switches between Electron and Web API.
+│   │   ├── i18n.js           # Handles all translation logic.
 │   │   ├── receiver.js       # (Controller) Logic for the main Inventory page.
 │   │   ├── add_product.js    # (Controller) Logic for adding new products.
 │   │   ├── item_list.js      # (Controller) Logic for the item list page.
-│   │   └── transactions.js   # (Controller) Logic for the full transaction log/chart.
+│   │   ├── transactions.js   # (Controller) Logic for the full transaction log/chart.
+│   │   └── reports.js        # (Controller) Logic for reports page.
 │   │
 │   ├── styles/               # (View) CSS files for each page.
-│   │   ├── receiver.css
+│   ├── locales/              # Translation files (en.json, th.json)
-│   │   └── ...
-│   │
 │   ├── barcode_receiver.html # (View) Main inventory page.
 │   ├── add_product.html      # (View) Add new product page.
-│   ├── item_list.html        # (View) View all products.
-│   ├── transactions.html     # (View) View all transactions.
-│   └── reports.html          # (View) Reports page.
+│   └── ... (other html files)
 │
 ├── main.js                   # (Model/Backend) The Electron main process.
-Handles all logic for the desktop app.
-├── server.js                 # (Model/Backend) The Express.js web server.
-Handles all logic for the web version.
+├── server.js                 # (Model/Backend) The Express.js web server (for dev).
-├── preload.js                # (Controller) The secure bridge connecting `main.js` to the frontend.
+├── preload.js                # (Controller) Secure bridge between Electron frontend and backend.
+├── migration.js              # Data migration script.
 ├── package.json              # Project dependencies and scripts.
 └── forge.config.js           # Configuration for building the Electron app.
 ```

 ```

-### Phase 2: Open Your Local README.md File
+### Phase 2: Open Your Local `README.md` File

-In your code editor (like VS Code), find and open the `README.md` file that is in the root of your `StockBarcode` project directory.
+In your code editor, find and open the `README.md` file that is in the root of your project directory.

 ### Phase 3: Paste and Save

-1. Delete all the existing content in your `README.md` file.
+1.  **Delete** all the existing content in your `README.md` file.
-2. Paste the new content you copied from Phase 1.
+2.  **Paste** the new content you copied from Phase 1.
-3. Save the file.
+3.  **Save** the file.

-Once you save it, you can commit and push this change to your GitHub repository, and your project's homepage will be updated.
+Once you save it, you can follow the Git steps from our previous conversation to commit and push this new `README.md` to your repository.
+It will look great!
 ```